-When it comes to building bigger biceps, there are a few keys to keep in mind and training smarter not harder is the way to do it.
+When it comes to building bigger biceps, there are a few keys to keep in mind, and training smarter not harder is the way to do it.

 When someone asks you to flex, it seems the majority of people will flex their biceps.
 I am sure you were thinking something similar when reading the first line.
 Biceps are one of the most sought-after muscles and in correlation, one of the most trained.
 Unfortunately, the majority of people training their biceps are not getting the best bang for their buck.
-Too often do people confuse heavy weight, long workouts, and more workouts with results.
+Too often do people confuse heavyweight, long workouts, and more workouts with results.
 Luckily, there is a better way to build bigger biceps and keep it simple.

-How to build bigger biceps comes down to a few key techniques
+Building bigger biceps comes down to technique

 The Secret Weapon to Building Bigger Biceps

 Your two bicep heads are important to train, however, you have a secret weapon when it comes to building bigger arms.
 Your brachialis is located in your arm connecting to your elbow.
 In this case, a significant amount of the brachialis muscle is located under your biceps.

 Pro Tip: Training your brachialis will cause the muscle to grow as it pushes up your biceps giving you, noticeaby bigger biceps.